charmoniumQ/wf-reg-test/docs/icse_nier.md

 ^[DSK: maybe talk about version pinning?]
 ^[SAG: Refer to the literature on reproducing Jupyter/IPython notebooks]

-Furthermore, none of these proactive solutions can mitigate non-determinism due to network resources, pseudorandomness, and parallel program order.
+The most straightforward way to improve reproducibility is through proactive solutions^[SAG: citations], but none of these  solutions can mitigate non-determinism due to network resources, pseudorandomness, and parallel program order.
-Zhao et al. showed that first of these, networked resources, is the most common cause of software collapse as well [@zhao_why_2012].
+Zhao et al. showed that first of these, networked resources, is the most common cause of software collapse as well [@zhao_why_2012], so irreproducibility due to the network cannot be ignored.
-This is empirically validated, as Henkel et al. find 25% of Dockerfiles in their already limited sample still fail to build [@henkel_shipwright_2021].
+Henkel et al. find 25% of Dockerfiles in their already limited sample still fail to build [@henkel_shipwright_2021].
-Therefore, we need both proactive _and_ reactive solutions.
+Therefore, important computational experiments should be protected from collapse by proactive _and_ reactive solutions.

-- **Continuous testing (reactive)**^[3]
   Continuous testing is a reactive solution to software collapse that is robust to networked resources, pseudorandomness, and parallel program order.
   ^[DSK: I'm not sure about the parallel program order part.
 SAG: this can be done by injecting randomness into the program schedule; recent work does something like that.
 I have yet to go back and find that paper, and weave it into the narrative in this paragraph.]
   One could imagine running the computational experiment periodically to assess if the experiment is both not crashing and still producing the same results.